Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Pros

-• High Intent: Google Ads target users actively searching for dental services, resulting in higher conversion rates.
+• High Intent: Google Ads target users actively searching for dental services and orthodontic treatment, resulting in higher conversion rates.

 • Immediate Results: Because they’re so focused on high-intent searches, Google Ads can generate immediate traffic and leads as soon as campaigns are launched.

-• Flexibility: Across both Google search ads (PPC ads) and the Google Display Network (CPM ads), a wide range of ad formats and targeting options gives dental practices a lot of flexibility in customizing their campaigns.
+• Flexibility: Across both Google search ads (PPC ads) and the Google Display Network (CPM ads), a wide range of ad formats and targeting options gives dental practices and orthodontic practices a lot of flexibility in customizing their campaigns.

 Cons